isomerpages/moe-concordpri/_for-parents/Our Service Providers.md

 <p><strong><u>School Dental Clinic</u></strong>
 <br><strong>The Dental Clinic will be closed from 16 February 2026 to 30 June 2026 due to renovation. </strong>
 <br>You may contact <strong>9114 3917</strong> for an appointment at an external School Dental Clinic.
-<br>While WhatsApp messages are preferred, you may call for emergency cases e.g. dental injury, facial swelling, fever due to toothache.
+<br>While WhatsApp messages are preferred, please call the number for emergency cases such as dental injury that cause severe pain, facial swelling and fever due to toothache.
 <br>
-<br>During the closure of our dental clinic, the four buddy dental clinics at Chua Chu Kang Primary, South View Primary, Teck Whye Primary and Unity Primary, would still function to receive emergency cases.
+<br>During the closure of our dental clinic, the four buddy dental clinics, which are located at Chua Chu Kang Primary, South View Primary, Teck Whye Primary and Unity Primary, would still operate to receive emergency cases.
 <br>
 <table style="minWidth: 75px">
 <colgroup>